News

 This article originated in the September/October 2012 issue of Safe Ride News.

-A tether hook being attached to a tether anchor.
+This picture shows a tether hook being attached to a tether anchor.

 At Safe Ride News Publications, our team has been busy researching, editing, and compiling the 2013 LATCH Manual.
 We are eager for its January publication, which will include many updates and new information.